Save As...

 Most photo-image software applications which come with cameras and scanners tend to use JPG by default.

 GIF: Use this format for images with a lower number of colours and with strong, clearly defined lines.
-Images which contain simple shapes and/or text usually use gif, e.g. logos, buttons, icons, etc. You may also find that small thumbnail-sized photo images can work better as gif.
+Images which contain simple shapes and/or text usually use GIF, e.g. logos, buttons, icons, etc. You may also find that small thumbnail-sized photo images can work well as GIF.

-If you're not sure which format to use, save your image in two versions - one of each.
+If you're not sure which format to use, save your image in three versions—one of each.
 You can then compare image quality and file size to see which is best.

 Viewing Image Properties